The Spin Sucks Inquisition: Bill Smith

 APRIL 17, 2015

-Whether it’s astroturfing campaigns, or violating FTC regs when we pay social media “influencers,” there are some questionable practices that are done because “it’s what the client wants,” or “the ends justify the means,” or “because I can and no one will stop me.”. just can’t tell you the name (Fight Club) or the reason we were both there (Fight Club).
-Wow, this is a hard one.
+Whether it’s astroturfing campaigns, or violating FTC regs when we pay social media “influencers,” there are some questionable practices that are done because “it’s what the client wants,” or “the ends justify the means,” or “because I can and no one will stop me.”.
+By Gini Dietrich.
+I just can’t tell you the name (Fight Club) or the reason we were both there (Fight Club).
 OK, OK.

 Social Network Marketing: Empowering Others